Eric Bird: Professional

 On January 15, 2015, Bird was picked 41st overall in the 2015 MLS SuperDraft by the Philadelphia Union.

-He made his professional debut with Philadelphia's United Soccer League affiliate Harrisburg City Islanders on May 28, 2015 during a US Open Cup fixture against the Rochester Rhinos.
+He made his professional debut with Philadelphia's United Soccer League affiliate Harrisburg City Islanders on May 28, 2015, during a US Open Cup fixture against the Rochester Rhinos.
 On December 20, 2015, Philadelphia declined Bird's contract option after he made just 3 appearances with the Islanders and 0 with the Union.

 Bird moved to United Soccer League side Rio Grande Valley FC Toros on March 16, 2016.
 Bird made his Toros debut on March 26 in a 2–0 loss to the Tulsa Roughnecks.
 He scored his first goal on June 11 in a 3–0 win over OKC Energy and would score in his next 2 matches as well.
 Bird and enjoyed a strong season and helped the Toros qualify for the playoffs.
 Bird would score in the 76th minute to give RGVFC the lead, but OKC Energy came back to win after giving up 2 goals in stoppage time.

 Bird was named as the RGVFC captain for 2017 and had another strong season.
 He was rewarded for his performances by being called up on loan to the Toros' MLS affiliate club, the Houston Dynamo, for two US Open Cup games.
 On December 22, 2017, Bird signed a first team contract with the Dynamo and was reunited with Wilmer Cabrera, who was Bird's head coach for RGVFC in 2016 and had become the Dynamo head coach prior to the 2017 season.

 Three years after being selected in the MLS draft, Bird made his MLS debut on June 2, playing the full 90 minutes in a 1–0 loss to the Montreal Impact.
 He would make 2 appearances for the Dynamo in the 2018 US Open Cup as the Dynamo went on to defeat the Union in the final.
 Bird spend 2018 shifting back and forth between Houston and RGV.

 Bird spent 2019 primarily with RGVFC and only made 2 appearances for the Dynamo, with neither being in the league.
 On November 21, the Dynamo declined his contract option for 2020, making Bird a free agent.

 On December 26, 2019, Bird signed with USL Championship side FC Tulsa.
 He made his debut for Tulsa on July 13 in a 1–1 draw with the OKC Energy.
 In a shortened season due to the COVID-19 pandemic, Bird made 13 appearances, helping Tulsa qualify for the playoffs.
 In their opening game of the playoffs, Tulsa and Bird lost 4–2 on penalties to El Paso Locomotive FC after playing to a 2–2 draw.
+He became a free agent following Tulsa's 2023 season.

 Personal life

 He was in a relationship with Morgan Brian from 2013 to 2015.
-His mother is a teacher.
+In 2024, Bird joined Davenport & Co. as an associate financial advisor.